 L112.
 "30m annuli (rings)" Most of studies are using circle buffers.
 I agree that buffers may not be fully relevant with many drawbacks when exploring the scale of effects such as de facto correlation between the same variables calculated for different buffer size.
 However, to allow for comparison with other studies I suggest that (i) you justify your choice for using rings rather than full buffers - I guess it is more rigorous for the analysis with function regression, given the definition of beta(i), but it is not straightforward; (ii) you give information on the possible change in the results if you were using buffers (did you compare for some analysis?).
 There is only an implicit justification between brackets in Box 1 (L177), I suggest you make it more explicit.

-We ran an additional set of models using circles buffers of increasing radius, and chose the best-fitting model to compare to the annular regression.
+To address this reviewer’s question and to help readers appreciate our use of annuli, we ran an additional set of models using circles buffers of increasing radius, and chose the best-fitting model to compare to the annular regression.
 We found that generally, functional regression provides a better fit (in terms of AIC scores) than the “traditional” radial regression.
 Table 3 in the revised manuscript compares the null model (no landscape terms), our functional regression model, and the traditional radial model.

 L120.
 "Local and regional" Please use a consistent terminology through the whole ms (see my comment for Line 197).